 Pericardial mesothelioma affects the lining of the heart and although it is rarer than pleural or peritoneal mesothelioma, this diagnosis can have grave consequences and lead to cardiac arrest.
 Symptoms may be similar to those of any cardiopulmonary disease and can include a crushing sensation in the chest and changes to heart rhythm.

 By far the rarest form of mesothelioma, the cause of testicular mesothelioma remains largely a mystery.
 Fewer than one thousand cases have been diagnosed worldwide.

-Although dozens of countries in both the developed and developing world have banned import and use of asbestos-containing materials, many nations—including the United States and Russia—continue to sell these products to consumers even though the severe risks of long-term exposure to asbestos are well-documented.
-If you suspect you have been hurt by asbestos-containing products, speak with a Sherman Oaks product liability attorney to learn more about your legal options.
-Mechanics, construction workers, shipbuilders and even people residing in older “fixer-upper” homes are all at risk of exposure to asbestos.
+Although dozens of countries in both the developed and developing world have banned the import and use of asbestos-containing materials, many nations—including the United States and Russia—continue to sell these products to consumers even though the severe risks of long-term exposure to asbestos are well-documented.
+If you suspect you have been hurt by asbestos-containing products, speak with a California defective product attorney to learn more about your legal options.
+Mechanics, construction workers, shipbuilders, and even people residing in older “fixer-upper” homes are all at risk of exposure to asbestos.
 Products that contain asbestos include older interior curtains (marketed as insulating or as fireproof), vinyl siding and vinyl tiling products, and auto parts such as brake pads.

 If you have been injured or become ill as a result of an asbestos-containing product, consider contacting an experienced California product liability attorney.
 The lawyers at Mancini & Associates can evaluate your case and help guide you through the steps you need to take to receive financial compensation for your illness or injury.